 6. Google image search

 Perhaps the best-known place to search for anything — including GIFs — is Google.
-To include only GIF images in your search, start with image search and then click “Tools” and choose animated images under “Type.”
+To include only GIF images in your search, start with image search, then:

 10 ways to use GIFs for your brand

 From product promotions to email marketing, GIFS help tell your brand story in creative ways.
 Level up your marketing with these ten fun tips for GIFs.

 Brands that appear human and share authentically can create a connection with their audience, and funny/weird/endearing GIFs can be a part of that.